Markus-Zlabinger/ssts/README.md

 | weightedw2v       | BioWord2Vec   | tokenizelower          |           0.73 |              0.75 |  0.74 |
 | weightedw2v       | BioWord2Vec   | tokenizelowerstopwords |           0.76 |              0.77 |  0.76 |

+## Contact Us
+If you have any further questions, open a new issue for this repository.

 ## Publication
 The code from this library is based on two of our papers.
 The first paper uses unsupervised SSTS methods to compute the similarity between biomedical sentences.